-We compare our algorithm with Moment [4], which is the state-of-the-art algorithm to mine closed itemsets in data streams.
-For performance evaluation, two synthetic datasets T10.I6.D100K and T5.I4.D100K-AB are used.
+We compare our algorithm with Moment [4], which is the stateof-the-art algorithm to mine closed itemsets in data streams.
+For performance evaluation, the synthetic datasets T10.I6.D100K and T5.I4.D100K-AB are used.
 Each dataset is generated by the same method as described in [1], where the three numbers of each dataset denote the average transaction size (T), the average maximal potential frequent itemset size (I) and the total number of transactions (D), respectively.
 In all experiments, the transactions of each dataset are looked up one by one in sequence to simulate the environment of an online data stream.
-All our experiments were done on a 1.10 GHz Intel Pentium IV PC with 736 MB main memory, running on the RedHat Linux 8.0 operating system.
-The closed frequent itemsets generated by Moment and CFI-Stream are the same, which confirms the accuracy of the proposed algorithm.

 Figure 2 shows the average processing time for Moment and CFI-Stream over the 100 sliding windows under different minimum supports for the dataset T10.I6.D100K.
 As the minimum support decreases, the running time for Moment increases, since the number of closed frequent itemsets and the boundary nodes increases.
 For CFI-Stream, the running time is independent of the support information since it discovers and maintains all closed itemsets in the DIU tree.
-As the number of closed itemsets that exists in the DIU tree increases, they do not need to be reprocessed; only their supports need to be updated incrementally, therefore it needs less processing time per transaction.
-Also we can see from Figure 2 that CFI-Stream runs much faster than Moment when the support threshold is relatively low.
-This is because the number of boundary nodes stored in the data structure of Moment increases when the support threshold drops; as the number of nodes to be processed and checked for node property increase, execution time increases.
+As the number of closed itemsets that exists in the DIU tree increases, they do not need to be reprocessed; only their supports need to be updated incrementally, therefore less processing time is needed per transaction.
+Also we can see from Figure 2 that CFI-Stream runs much faster than Moment when the support threshold is relatively low, because the number of boundary nodes stored in the data structure of Moment increases when the support threshold drops; as the number of nodes to be processed and checked for node property increase, execution time increases.
 When the support threshold is relatively high, these two algorithms have comparable running time.
-Moment runs a little faster than the CFI-Stream as the threshold increases.
-This is because as the threshold creases, the number of the boundary nodes in Moment decreases, while the CFI-Stream processes the same number of all the closed itemsets independent of support information.
+Moment runs a little faster than CFI-Stream as the threshold increases.
+This is because as the threshold creases, the number of the boundary nodes in Moment decreases, while CFI-Stream processes the same number of all the closed itemsets independent of support information.
 This is especially beneficial when users have different specified support thresholds in their online queries.